mal5482/2018CS109A_FinalProject_G18/EDA.md

 ![Imaging](/images/imaging_box.png)

 **Interpretation**
-Based on the boxplot, we could see that baseline Hippocampus volume and Entorhinal volume is apparently associated with baseline diagnosis.
-The other four features seem to have different distribution in AD diagnosis but but no in CN and LMCI.
+Based on the boxplot, we could see that baseline Hippocampus volume and Entorhinal volume are apparently associated with baseline diagnosis.
+The other four features seem to have different distribution in AD diagnosis but no difference in CN and LMCI.

 ### <a name="3.Correlation matrix"></a> c.
 Correlation matrix
 ```py